Jon Hall (actor): Charles Locher

-In April 1935, he signed with 20th Century Fox for a role in Charlie Chan Goes To Egypt.
+In April 1935, Hall signed with 20th Century Fox for a role in Charlie Chan Goes To Egypt.
 He did not appear in that movie, but he did have an uncredited bit in Here's to Romance and he played the romantic male lead in Charlie Chan in Shanghai (1935).
 After that, the studio released him from his contract.

-Hall recalled, "for the next three years I took whatever jobs in pictures they'd give me."
-He had supporting roles in Westerns: The Mysterious Avenger (1936), at Columbia; Winds of the Wasteland (1936), with John Wayne at Republic Pictures, and in the serial The Clutching Hand (1936).
-He had the lead in a low-budget adventure movie, The Lion Man (1936), based on a novel by Edgar Rice Burroughs.
+Hall recalled that "for the next three years I took whatever jobs in pictures they'd give me."
+He had supporting roles in Westerns: The Mysterious Avenger (1936) at Columbia; Winds of the Wasteland (1936), with John Wayne at Republic Pictures, and in the serial The Clutching Hand (1936).
+Hall also had the lead in a low-budget adventure movie, The Lion Man (1936), based on a novel by Edgar Rice Burroughs.
 He was rejected for the lead of the Flash Gordon serial.

 Lloyd Crane

-He changed his screen name to "Lloyd Crane" and in 1936 signed a contract with Major Pictures, a company run by producer Emmanuel Cohen, who distributed through Paramount.
+Hall changed his screen name to "Lloyd Crane" and in 1936 signed a contract with Major Pictures, a company run by producer Emmanuel Cohen, who distributed through Paramount.
 Other actors who had deals with Cohen included Bing Crosby, Mae West, and Gary Cooper.
 He made two pictures for Cohen, Mind Your Own Business (1936) and The Girl from Scotland Yard (1937).
 Then Cohen dropped him.

 Stardom

 The Hurricane

 Samuel Goldwyn was preparing a big budget spectacular, The Hurricane (1937), based on a novel by Nordhoff and Hall and directed by John Ford.
 They were having trouble finding someone to play the native whose wrongful imprisonment is the focus of the drama.
-Then Ford introduced Hall to Goldwyn: Goldwyn signed Hall to a long-term contract and cast him as Terangi: Hurricane was a big success.
+Ford introduced Hall to Goldwyn, who signed Hall to a long-term contract and cast him as Terangi.
+Hurricane became a big success.

 Goldwyn paid Hall $150 a week, which eventually rose to $200 a week.

 Hall spent the next two and a half years idle under his contract while Goldwyn—who made only a few movies each year—contemplated what to do with him.
 There was some talk of a sequel to The Hurricane; of playing the lead in Golden Boy; of Black Gold, a film about firefighters in Oklahoma; of The Fleet's In; of Tahiti, based on a book by Somerset Maugham.
-Alexander Korda wanted Hall for The Thief of Bagdad (1940 film).
+Alexander Korda wanted Hall for The Thief of Bagdad.
 These films were either not made at all or were made without Hall.
 Discussing the hiatus, Hall said "At first it's alright because you tell [people]... what you believe to be true, that the studio is trying to find you a right script.
 But after a year, after a year and a half, after two years, you start to go nuts.
 You find yourself ducking across the street to avoid people who will ask you what you are doing."